Alpbachtal Seenland in the Tirol region of Austria is all about getting outdoors, soaking up dramatic scenery and breathing in the fresh Alpine air.

 My first glimpse of the Ache, which is a tributary of the Inn (river), took my breath away.
 The pale limestone rocks beneath the swirling waters give the river a milky aquamarine appearance.
 In other places, where the water’s deeper, it shimmers a deep emerald green.
 Both equally beautiful.

 We started our walk alongside the river under the tree canopy with the rushing sound of the water and earthy smell of the forest a constant accompaniment.
 Pops of colour spiked the greenery where wild flowers bloomed in the undergrowth.
-As we continued along the dense forest path we climbed higher and soon the river was below us flowing rapidly between the mist-sprayed rock face.

 Crossing the first of three sturdy bridges we looked down a long straight where the eddying waters were lined with huge boulders.
 Absolutely breath taking – even when it started to rain!

-As we walked, the landscape of the river constantly changed.
-From calm shallows and cascading rapids to rushing waters and raging torrents.
 At some points the path is narrow with no passing places but in steeper parts there are metal walkways with steel rope safety barriers.
 If you walk the gorge with children be sure to keep them close by.

 Rock Formations